 Okay, so Hawaii isn’t a city; it’s a state, and you may be surprised to see Hawaii on my list, but here it is!
 Hawaii has gotten cheaper to get to, although it is still an expensive place to visit.
 But, if your family craves some amazing beach time coupled with a little history and nature, then this is the place to go.
 I think that a week here is enough time to visit Oahu, Maui, and the Big Island.

 Start on Oahu because most flights come into Oahu anyway.
 I think 2 to 3 days in Oahu is plenty.
 That will give you enough time to visit Pearl Harbor and the battleships on one day, and hit the beach and perhaps hike diamond head on the others.

 The flights between the islands are pretty cheap, so hop a flight to Maui, where you will spend the rest of your time.
+Check out FlightFactory for cheap flight deals before you book anything!
 Aside from beautiful beaches and great snorkeling, in Maui, you can attend a luau, take a drive through the scenic Hana Highway (but, trust me, do this on a tour and not on your own), get a sunrise experience at Haleakala, and take a day trip to the Big Island to visit Volcanoes National Park!